-Attorney: Astros settle a case of girl hurt by a foul ball
+Attorney: Astros settle case of girl hurt by foul ball

-HOUSTON (AP) — The Houston Astros have agreed to a settlement with the family of a 2-year-old girl struck by a foul ball during a 2019 Astros game at Minute Maid Park, the family’s attorney said Monday.
+HOUSTON (AP) — The Houston Astros have agreed to a settlement with the parents of a 2-year-old girl struck by a foul ball during a 2019 Astros game at Minute Maid Park, the family’s attorney said Monday.

 Attorney Richard Mithoff said the settlement terms with parents Jonathan David Scott and Alexandra Colchado were confidential.
 The Astros organization had no comment, according to a team spokesman.